Happy New Year!! But don't worry, I'm not going to start with any of this New Year, New start crap....

 Accomplishment is actually living life on your terms.
 When free of any influence, what is it you choose to do for your own sake.

-The PERMA model gives us a really great foundation to understand our own well-being more.
-When we feel that life has thrown us a few curveballs, this gives us a way to figure out how to improve it, area by area.
+Now that you know about the PERMA model, it gives us a great foundation to understanding our own wellbeing more.
+When life throws us curveballs, this gives us a way to figure out how to improve it, area by area